yurii-github/bf3stats-dr/README.md

 NOTE!
 I do not play in bf3 anymore.
 But i think you can apply this code for bf4 and so on untill serverside uses node.js

 NOTE!
-This code was created in 2012y, but i decided to share it in end of 2013y, almost after 2 years.
+This code was created in 2012y, but i decided to share it in end of 2013y, almost after 2 years

+NOTE!
+It does not contain clan backround, only JS used on bf3stats.
+You must create your own backdround and apply your modified layout or use similar to this one I've used

 ____

 samples